 Anti-Bullying Policy

-In accordance with the requirements of the Education (Welfare) Act 2000 and the Code of Behaviour Guidelines issued by the NEWB, the Board of Management of Springdale National School has adopted the following anti-bullying policy within the framework of the school’s overall code of behaviour.
+1. In accordance with the requirements of the Education (Welfare) Act 2000 and the Code of Behaviour Guidelines issued by the NEWB, the Board of Management of Springdale National School has adopted the following anti-bullying policy within the framework of the school’s overall code of behaviour.
 This policy fully complies with the requirements of the Anti-Bullying Procedures for Primary and Post Primary Schools which were published in September 2013.

-The Board of Management recognises the serious nature of bullying and the negative impact that it can have on the lives of pupils and is, therefore, fully committed to the following key principles of best practice in preventing and tackling bullying behaviour:
+2. The Board of Management recognises the very serious nature of bullying and the negative impact that it can have on the lives of pupils and is, therefore, fully committed to the following key principles of best practice in preventing and tackling bullying behaviour:

-- Effective leadership
+• Effective leadership

-- A school-wide approach
+• A school-wide approach

-- A shared understanding of what bullying is and its impact
+• A shared understanding of what bullying is and its impact

-- Implementation of education and prevention strategies (including awareness raising measures) that build empathy, respect and resilience in pupils and explicitly address the issues of cyber bullying and identity based bullying including, in particular, homophobic and transphobic bullying
+• explicitly address the issues of cyber bullying and identity based bullying including, in particular, homophobic and transphobic bullying

-- Effective supervision and monitoring of pupils
+• Effective supervision and monitoring of pupils

-- Supports for staff
+• Supports for staff

-- Consistent recording, investigation and follow up of bullying behaviour (including use of established intervention strategies) and ongoing evaluation of the effectiveness of the anti bullying policy.
+• Consistent recording, investigation and follow up of bullying behaviour (including use of established intervention strategies); and

-In accordance with the Anti Bullying Procedures for Primary and Post Primary Schools, bullying is defined as follows:
+3. In accordance with the Anti Bullying Procedures for Primary and Post Primary Schools, bullying is defined as follows:

-“Unwanted negative behaviour, verbal psychological or physical, conducted by an individual or group against another person (or persons) and which is repeated over time”.
+“Bullying is unwanted negative behaviour, verbal psychological or physical, conducted by an individual or group against another person (or persons) and which is repeated over time”.

 The following types of bullying behaviour are included in the definition of bullying: